-Operational Plan 2021-2022 Activity Operational Plan 2021-2022 Activity Commentary CP7.3.1 Deliver the Business Transformation Strategy.
+Operational Plan 2021-2022 Activity Progress Commentary CP7.3.1 Deliver the Business Transformation Strategy.
 People, Cu People, Culture and Organisational Performance a) Finalise the draft Strategy.
-Q1 13.0% Pre-engagement with key stakeholders across Council was undertaken to discuss the facilitation of Business Transformation Strategy development workshops.
-Q2 50.0% b) Implement the Strategy including engagement with key stakeholders and benchmarking with other organisations.
-Q1 13.0% Pre-engagement with key stakeholders across Council was undertaken to discuss the facilitation of Business Transformation Strategy development workshops.
-Q2 30.0% A Draft Transformation Strategy has been developed based on five pillars: balanced expectations, useful technology, innovative organisation, sustainable value and real change.
-The Draft Strategy will undergo stakeholder engagement prior to finalisation, and will be supported by an implementation plan.
+Q1 • 13.0% Pre-engagement with key stakeholders across Council was undertaken to discuss the facilitation of Business Transformation Strategy development workshops.
+Q2 50.0% Q3 75.0% b) Implement the Strategy including engagement with key stakeholders and benchmarking with other organisations.
+Q1 Q2 • 13.0% 30.0% Pre-engagement with key stakeholders across Council was undertaken to discuss the facilitation of Business Transformation Strategy development workshops.
+A draft Transformation Strategy has been developed based on five pillars: balanced expectations, useful technology, innovative organisation, sustainable value and real change.
+The draft Strategy will undergo stakeholder engagement prior to finalisation, and will be supported by an implementation plan.
+Q3 • 50.0% Engagement with key stakeholders and benchmarking with other local governments has commenced, with these activities informing changes to the draft Strategy.